 It only got better from there.
 When pressed by Powell about what sorts of thing happen at a convention populated by people dressed in animal costumes, Uecker opined thusly: “They kind of gather in a huge fur ball.
 You can’t really see the leader, he’s in the middle.
 You can hear him mumbling and talking, trying to talk, kind of like a—swing and a foul by Braun—kind of like a mom with a cubby, trying to keep it warm.

 “That’s no big deal.
-That’s what they feel,” Uecker later continued.
+That’s what they feel,” Uecker later continued, still discussing the furry convention.
 “They wear animal costumes because they feel a little animal-ish.
 There’s a strike.
 I’ve felt that way myself a couple of times.
 I haven’t dressed up for it.
 I’ve worn a fig leaf or two.”

 Powell wasn’t so amused, writing in his blog: